AlvarBer/dotfiles/README.md

 bin folder
 ----------
-All files are considered executables.
+All files here are considered executables.

 `dotfiles.sh` is where the main synchronization happens.